 7:30pm PST (2 hrs) Fridays

-Snm (Log Jam) show is open mic night where Nuxalk Radio welcomes the public to come perform on-air be it karaoke, freesyle or live music jam sessions and performances.
-Hosted by Alhkwntam (Brea Mack).
+Snm (Log Jam) show is open mic night where Nuxalk Radio welcomes the public to come perform on-air be it live music, poetry, spoken word, comedy or karaoke.
+Hosted by Alhkwntam (Brianna Mack) and Sukw’asmlaycana (Shawna Hans).

 8pm PST (1 hr) Saturdays